Samkelo-Kinetic/README/README.md

-Testing a simple Java text
+Testing a simple project developed in Java.